Patch status "No Data" on Windows 10 and 11 devices

 Microsoft has fixed this behavior on Windows 11 devices as part of KB5041585, released August 2024.

 Devices rendered unable to scan by previous, breaking updates will need to run the WUA JSON Adjustment Tool [WIN] component to regain their scanning functionality.
-Alternatively, for the same effect, you can employ the Download and Apply Windows Update File (Current) [WIN] component alongside a Windows Update Catalog link to push the KB5041585 directly to devices.
-Refer to ComStore.
+Alternatively, for the same effect, you can employ the Download and Apply Windows Update File (Current) [WIN] component alongside a Windows Update Catalog link to push the KB5041585 update directly to devices.
+For information on how to deploy components to devices, refer to Creating a job.